davidgilbertson/react-recollect/README.md

 ## Server-side rendering

-When you're only using Recollect in the browser, you may have noticed that you never need to 'create' or 'initialize' a store.
-You just write to and read from a global `store` object.
+When you're only using Recollect in the browser, you don't need to 'create' or 'initialize' the store.

 When you server-render though, you _do_ need to initialize the store, because unlike a browser, a server is shared between many users.